I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Telling the Bees

-For centuries, beekeepers have known that any major event in the family must be communicated to the bees.
+For centuries, beekeepers have known that any major event in their families must be communicated to the bees.
 The custom of “Telling the Bees” was seen as vitally important, especially in the case of a death.

 If the beekeeper died the job of telling the colony was up to the surviving spouse or oldest son.
 Carrying the house key, she or he would knock on the hive three times and say something to the effect “Little bee, our lord is dead; Leave not while we are in distress.”